lauraguzmanrincon/lauraguzmanrincon.github.io/index.md

 - **STEM For Britain - Finalist**.
 Houses of Parliament, UK, 2023.
 - **Weldon Memorial Prize**.
 Awarded to the members of the SPI-M-O group.
 University of Oxford, UK, 2022.
 - **SPI-M-O Award for Modelling and Data Support**.
 Department of Health & Social Care, UK, 2022.
-- **RAMP Outreach Innovation Award**.
+- **RAMP Outreach Innovation Award**, with Ed Hill as Lead applicant.
 RAMP (Rapid Assistance in Modelling the Pandemic) - The Royal Society, UK, 2022.
 - **EPSRC Scholarship**.
 PhD Funding, University of Warwick, UK, 2016–2020.
 - **Cool Data of the Year award**.
 Cappfinity, UK, 2017.
 - **Colfuturo Scholarship**.
 MSc Funding, Colombia, 2015–2016.